tanvilaad/DevOps-Interview-Questions/AWS.md

 4. Multi-Factor Authentication (MFA): Adding an extra layer of security by requiring a second form of verification.

   Q- Explain the difference between an AWS user, group, role, and policy.
+User: An individual account with specific credentials (username and password or access keys) to access AWS resources.

+Group: A collection of users with the same permissions.
+Instead of assigning permissions to individual users, you assign them to a group.

+Role: A temporary identity with permissions that can be assumed by users or services.
+Roles are useful when granting access without sharing credentials.

+Policy: A set of permissions that define what actions are allowed or denied on AWS resources.
+Policies can be attached to users, groups, or roles.
   What are the best practices for creating and managing IAM users in AWS?
   How do you enable multi-factor authentication (MFA) for AWS IAM users?
   Describe the process of setting up cross-account access in AWS IAM.